vidardb/pgrocks-fdw/docker_image/README.md

-# Run PostgreSQL with RocksDB in Docker
+# Run PostgreSQL with RocksDB using Docker

-We can easily deploy PostgreSQL with RocksDB in a Docker container.
-The following document will guide you to install and play with RocksDB in one minute.
+We can easily deploy PostgreSQL with RocksDB using Docker.
+This section will guide you to install and play with RocksDB in one minute.

 ## Requirement

-- Docker is the only requirement.
+Docker is the only requirement.
 Install it at https://docs.docker.com/install/ .

 ## Run a RocksDB's Docker container: